Claude Wardlaw: Career and research

 He then returned to Britain for final studies University of Manchester, gaining an MSc.

 He began lecturing in botany at Glasgow University around 1927.
 In this year he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Frederick Orpen Bower, James Montagu Frank Drummond, John Graham Kerr and William Wright Smith.

 His professional specialism in bananas began in 1928, when he was appointed Plant Pathologist for Banana Research at the Imperial College of Tropical Agriculture in Trinidad.
 His focus was researching the Panama Disease that had affected plantations in the West Indies.
 His book Green Havoc (1935) describes his investigations.
 In the same year, he published another book, Diseases of the Banana, which was republished in an expanded edition as Banana Diseases in 1961 and 1972.

 While in Trinidad, Wardlaw was also involved with the work of the Low Temperature Research Station, where he was appointed officer-in-chief in 1933, as well as researching various tropical fruits of the region.

 In 1940, Wardlaw returned to Britain to serve as Professor of Cryptogamic Botany at the University of Manchester.
 He held this position until 1958, when he became the George Harrison Professor of Botany, and later Emeritus Professor of Botany in 1966.
+As Professor of Cryptogamic Botany he was elected to membership of the Manchester Literary and Philosophical Society in 1946.